The

 |

-reformatted from Home Theater March 1999
+Home Theater March 1999

-There's so many things to be concerned about when you're
+There's so many things to be concerned about when you're putting together

-Or videotape-when's the last time you actually sought out a certain brand?
+the last time you actually sought out a certain brand?

 Then there's the things you maybe can ignore.
-Do you really care how your
+Do you really care how

-VCR is?
+VHS VCR is?
 Maybe.

 For most of us, the AC coming out of the wall falls into that "maybe" category.